Remote Podcast Recording with Libsyn’s Brian Cottington

 3. An audio-friendly environment: a relatively quiet space (no fans or loud appliances running,) and don’t get too close to windows.
 Also, note that carpeting and soft furniture/drapes/cushions are ideal for atmospheric absorption of sound.

-4. Put devices on silent to avoid a phone notification or computer notification.
+4. Put devices on silent to avoid phone notifications or computer notifications.

-5. Finally, mak sure that your audio is selected and turned on, and do your very best to monitor yourself so you can hear when you are on or off mic.
+5. Finally, make sure that your audio is selected and turned on, and do your very best to monitor yourself so you can hear when you are on or off the mic.

 This should provide a recording-friendly environment and result in the quality audio you are looking for each time you record a new remote podcast episode.